joblib/joblib/doc/memory.rst

      >>> import joblib.memory
      >>> joblib.memory._FUNCTION_HASHES.clear()

-  But suppose you exit the interpreter and restart it, the cache will not be identified properly, and the functions will be rerun::
+  But suppose the interpreter is exited and then restarted, the cache will not be identified properly, and the functions will be rerun::

     >>> func(1) #doctest: +ELLIPSIS